LumiOpen/translation_dispatcher/README.md

 # Translation Dispatcher

-This codebase is based on the [dispatcher codebase](https://github.com/LumiOpen/dispatcher).
-This is desgined for large translation jobs and uses vLLM for inference.
+This codebase is based on our inference [dispatcher](https://github.com/LumiOpen/dispatcher).
+This is designed for large translation jobs and uses vLLM for inference.

 ### Preprocessing